Our Database Will Betray Us

 | 100 users | Queries run in ~12ms.
 Everything is fine. |

 | 10,000 users | Queries slow to 800ms.
 Page loads drag.
 Users notice.
-You refresh your monitoring dashboard obsessively. |
+We refresh our monitoring dashboard obsessively. |

 | 100,000 users | Database locks up.
 Connections pile up.
-Your server returns 503 errors.
-Your inbox fills with angry emails. |
+The server returns 503 errors.
+Our inbox fills with angry emails. |

-Here’s the question nobody asks you in your database class:
+Here’s the question nobody asks ourself:

 What changed?
 The code didn’t.
 The queries didn’t.
 The schema didn’t.
 Only the users did.